pvwnthem/gopwd/README.md

 - `<service>`: Specify the service for which you want to view the password.
 - `-c`, `--copy` (optional): Copy the password to your clipboard and don't show it on stdout.
+- `-l`, `--line` `<line>` (optional): Print or copy only a certain line of the password file.
+This is useful if you have metadata in your files that you dont want copied or shown (or the other way around).
+When this flag is not provided, the whole file is copied or printed.

 ### Removing a Password